LF-digitala-kanaler/LFDS/content/components/web/pagecontent/index.md

   information in comparison to normal body text.
 As price box, value box and callout all are various ways of highlighting information you should avoid mixing them in one view.
+content: >-
+  Note that several of the components in this section actually are set ways of combining other components, and perhaps wouldn’t be considered components if created today.
+For legacy reasons they are kept as components though.
 ---